 Kiehl’s Flagship Store (109 3rd Ave, 13th St) – known for their lotions and potions sold in stores and boutiques globally, this is the original “chemist lab” opened in 1851

 Lots of little boutiques on the numbered streets carrying clothing, vintage and accessories.
 Great place for the shopping “hipster.”

 Toy Tokyo (121 2nd Ave at 7th St) – specializing in Japanese imports and collectibles: Samurai guys, Indiana Jones, and Star Wars; hand-painted porcelain miniatures of the Simpsons, Smurfs, and the Pink Panther; Transformers; Muppets; Totoro figures; Japanese “candy toys,”

-The Bowery Hotel consistently receives rave reviews and is a top choice for locals when they go on a "staycation."
+The Bowery Hotel NYC consistently receives rave reviews and is a top choice for locals when they go on a "staycation."
 The lobby bar is a hip destination spot (saw Jake Gyllenhaal last time I was there) and the patio has leather club chairs and a fireplace in winter with an outdoor patio for summer.

-- Rates and Reviews: Bowery Hotel NYC
+- Discount Rates: Bowery Hotel NYC

 - See Also: New York City Boutique Hotels, Hotels with Free Bicycles